rodrigo-galba/fibonacci-api/README.md

 To facilitate dev setup, there is an virtual box provisioned using Ansible.
 To use it:

 1 - Install Vagrant `2.2.5` or higher
 2 - Install VirtualBox `6.0` or higher
-3 - Initialize vm by running on directory`s repo:
+3 - Initialize vm by running on directory`s repo

 ```shell script
 git clone https://github.com/rgalba/fibonacci-api